yboetz/pyznap/README.md

 python, forked and modified from https://bitbucket.org/stevedrake/weir/.

+### Requirements ###

+pyznap is written in python 3.6 and requires the following packages:

+    configparser
+    paramiko
+    pytest
+    pytest-dependency

 #### How do I set it up? ####

 Copy the config file to /etc/pyznap/pyznap.conf and specify the policy for your filesystems.
 A